kholia/OSX-KVM/HighSierra/README.md

   $ make clean; make -j8; make install
   ```

   This step is not optional and is required.
+QEMU 2.10.1 shipped with Fedora 27 works fine too.

 * See [networking notes](../networking-qemu-kvm-howto.txt) to setup guest networking.